mlogan1/mlogan1/README.md

 Hello, I'm Mel.
-A junior front end developer based in the Seattle metro.
+A front end developer and UX designer.

 <!---
 mlogan1/mlogan1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.